jwaddell10/X-Clone/README.md

   </a>
 </p>

-> Full-Stack Social Media Clone created with the goal of pixel perfect design.
+<p>Full-Stack Social Media Clone created with the goal of pixel perfect design.
 I also wanted to practice testing, and plan on incorporation integration tests, and end-to-end testing to ensure good test coverage.
-I also wanted to optimize for high number of users
+I also wanted to optimize for high number of users</p>

 ### 🏠 [Homepage]![alt text](image.png)